A Waterfall in the Middle of Town

 Rumford Falls Visit

-- Camera (afternoon light is best)
+- Camera (afternoon light is best on the falls)

 - Water bottle